Skip to content

 Poker Variance & Confidence Calculator

-Estimates the sample size needed to statistically confirm your poker win rate at a chosen confidence level.
-Ideal for serious players questioning whether their results reflect true skill or short-term variance.
+Estimates the sample size required to confirm your poker win rate at a chosen statistical confidence level.
+Ideal for serious players questioning whether their recent results reflect true skill or short-term variance.

 About this calculator